 The proposed project would be subject to the following standards from the Policies, Standards, and Procedures Manual (Sacramento Local Agency Formation Commission [LAFCo] 2007) related to agricultural resources.
 The SOIA is not a change of organization.
-Chapter III: General Policies would apply.
-This chapter contains the general policies that will apply to all LAFCo considerations of application for changes of organization or reorganization and Sphere of Influence determinations.
+The following standards in Section E, "Agricultural Land Conservation," of Chapter HHIV: General Policies "General Standards" would apply: This chapter contains the general policies that will apply to all LAFCo considerations of application for changes of organization or reorganization and Sphere of Influence determinations.